BruntWork-Mobile-PH/mobile-dev-test/README.md

-# WB Full Stack Dev Test
+# BruntWork Mobile Dev Test
-Thank you for taking the time to complete our Full Stack Dev Test.
-The test is setup to demonstrate your capabilities as a full stack developer, incoporating a mix of frontend and backend tasks.
+Thank you for taking the time to complete our Mobile Dev Test.
+The test is setup to demonstrate your capabilities as a Mobile developer.
 - You will have **one week** to submit the test and you can spend as much time as you would like
 - You do **not** need to provide a finished production-ready app, we are more interested in seeing how you tackle the tasks with critical thinking and how you demonstrate problem-solving through the use of technical solutions
 - You will also be graded on the following criteria:
-  - Ability to reproduce the design provided with consideration of web performance
+  - Ability to reproduce the design provided with consideration of performance
   - Ability to implement implied functionality by interpreting the designs provided
   - Clean code structure and maintainability of code